Tanmeet-0/online_quiz_app/README.md

 A quiz website where you can attempt various quizzes, switch between questions, view your score and view the questions you got correct and incorrect.

+Made using Django and SQLite for the backend, and React, React-Router and Typescript for the frontend.

 # Requirements

 -   Python version 3.12.4 or higher from [https://www.python.org/downloads/](https://www.python.org/downloads/)